akshatamohanty/akshatamohanty.github.io/reads/_posts/2024-01-06-on-writing-well.md

 - Language keeps changing
 - Good usage is using good words, to express yourself clearly and simply to someone else.

+# Attitudes

+## The Sound of Your Voice

+- Writing is about the author.
+It is "the author's book about baseball or jazz"
+- Cliches or slang lacks style and is breezy
+- Good writing is not accidental, it is discipline
+- Finding a voice is about taste.
+Taste is about what not to do.
+- Less is more
+- Taste can be acquired
+- Imitation is part of the creative process
+- Fresh imagery is good taste; simple homey words with clear meaning
+- Remember the uses of past when you tell your story

 # What I love about this book?

 - The book itself is an example of all it teaches.